MaidScientistIzutsumiMarin/tumblrbot/README.md

 - **`reblog_blog_identifiers`** - Whenever a reblog is attempted, a random blog from this list will be chosen to be reblogged from.
 - **`reblog_chance`** - This setting works the same way as `tags_chance`.
 - **`reblog_user_message`** - This setting is a [format string].
 The only argument it is formatted with is the content of the post being reblogged.
 In simple terms, the `{}` will be replaced with said content.
+  - *Note: The bot is only given the latest message in a reblog chain due to the required complexity and added costs of including the entire chain.*

 ## Manual Fine-Tuning